dougy147/scitopdf/README.md

 ## Installation

-If you care about your disk space, don't install and try it like this :
+If you really care about your disk space, don't install! and try it like this :

 `curl "https://raw.githubusercontent.com/dougy147/scitopdf/master/bin/scitopdf" > /tmp/s; sh /tmp/s`

-If 12KB is no problem to you, clone this repo and install it on your distro :
+If 12KB is no problem to you, push your floppy diskette in, and follow those lines :

 ```
 git clone https://github.com/dougy147/scitopdf